-St. Brigid’s Girls' National School (Scoil Bhríde) is one of the largest all-girl primary schools in Dublin West with a current enrolment of approximately 365 pupils and a staff of 19 teachers.
+St. Brigid’s Girls' National School (Scoil Bhríde) is a large all-girl primary school in Dublin West with a current enrolment of approximately 345 pupils and a staff of 21 teachers.
 The school was originally a mixed national school and had its premises in what is now the Parish Centre.
 It moved to our present location in 1950 and was split into St. Philomena’s Boys’ School and St. Philomena’s Girls’ School.
 The boys occupied the Senior Corridor and the girls the Junior Corridor.

 Due to increasing numbers a new boys’ school was built and was named St. Lorcan’s Boys’ National School.
 In 1966 the girls’ school was renamed St. Brigid’s and has been serving the daughters of Palmerstown and its environs ever since.

 St. Brigid’s is situated at the corner of Turret Road and shares a campus with St. Lorcan’s.
-Presently it has 13 mainstream classes ranging from Junior Infants to Sixth Class.
+Presently it has 15 mainstream classes ranging from Junior Infants to Sixth Class and one AS class "The Orchard" which was opened in September 2022.
+The school also has four full time SET teachers & one part time SET teacher.
+We have seven Special Needs Assistants.

 Our school boasts a modern well-equipped computer room with its own hall and employs a very efficient secretary and caretaker.
 Our school has undergone major refurbishment and extension and the class of September 2010 were the first junior infants in the newly modernised building.